Pregnant woman doing yoga with child under arch

 • Follow a healthy diet—you might also want to take a prenatal vitamin before and during pregnancy to make sure you’re meeting your body’s vitamin and mineral needs, particularly folic acid.
 For more advice on what to eat during pregnancy, read our article.

 • Do something every day to keep your body active.
-Have a look at how much exercise is recommended in each pregnancy trimester in our article.
+Have a look at how much pregnancy exercise is recommended in each pregnancy trimester in our article.

 • Don’t smoke, drink alcohol or take drugs.